ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models

 Fig.~\ref{fig:motivation} shows the results of removing or adding attributes at different diffusion stages.
-In Fig.~\ref{fig:motivation}(a), removing a certain phase \textit{``a profile of a furry parrot''} in some steps will cause specific changes to the generated image.
-Removing \textit{step 100-400} significantly changes the parrot's appearance, but the new image retains the details and feather layering.
-Removing \textit{step 400-700} reduces the layering of the parrot's feathers.
-Removing \textit{step 700-1000} blurs the parrot's fur and the luster of the beak is gone, while it can retain a similar overall appearance to the original image.
+In Fig.~\ref{fig:motivation}(a), removing a certain phase ``a profile of a furry parrot'' in some steps will cause certain changes to the generated image.
+Removing \textit{steps 100-400} significantly changes the parrot's appearance, but the new image retains the details and feather layering.
+Removing \textit{steps 400-700} reduces the layering of the parrot's feathers.
+Removing \textit{steps 700-1000} blurs the parrot's fur and the luster of the beak is gone, while it can retain a similar overall appearance to the original image.
 Fig.~\ref{fig:motivation}(b) demonstrates the effect of adding an attribute in a specific stage.
-In the \engordnumber{1} row, the sphere's appearance remains unchanged when injected the added concept \textit{``yarn''} in \textit{step 0-200}, but the background layout and colors are different, and adding it in \textit{step 200-400} blurs the sphere's outline.
-Injecting \textit{``yarn''} in \textit{step 400-600} and \textit{step 600-800} produces a more distinct texture.
-Adding \textit{``yarn''} in \textit{step 800-100} creates a woolen texture on the sphere and reduces its reflection.
+In the \engordnumber{1} row, the sphere's appearance remains unchanged when injected the added concept ``yarn'' in \textit{steps 0-200}, but the background layout and colors are different, and adding it in \textit{steps 200-400} blurs the sphere's outline.
+Injecting ``yarn'' in \textit{steps 400-600} and \textit{steps 600-800} leads to a more distinct texture.
+Adding ``yarn'' in \textit{steps 800-100} creates a woolen texture on the sphere and reduces its reflection.
 The \engordnumber{2} row shows that the diffusion model is color-sensitive only at certain stages.
 Fig.~\ref{fig:motivation}(c) shows the style removal results of impressionist Claude Monet and abstract painter Pablo Picasso.
-We removed their names at different stages, i.e., using only \textit{``a painting''} to guide the generation.
-Removing the style in \textit{step 500-800} has little effect on the \textit{Picasso}-guided painting, but the \textit{Monet}-guided painting loses its brushstrokes.
-Conversely, removing \textit{step 0-500} changes the content of the paintings guided by \textit{``Monet''}, but the style is maintained, while the image guided by \textit{``Picasso''} loses its style.
-We recommend zooming in to see Monet's experimental results better.
+We remove their names at different stages, i.e., using only ``a painting'' to guide the generation.
+Removing the style in \textit{steps 500-800} has little effect on the Picasso-guided painting, but the Monet-guided painting loses its brushstrokes.
+Conversely, removing \textit{steps 0-500} changes the content of the paintings guided by ``Monet'', but the style is maintained, while the image guided by ``Picasso'' loses its style.
+We recommend zooming in to see experimental results of Monet's style.
 In conclusion, the initial generation stages of the diffusion model tend to generate overall layout and color, the middle stages tend to generate structured appearances, and the final stages tend to generate detailed textures.